Place lights and Volumetric

 Now place the Light and set it up like on the screenshot below.
 As you see vertical/ horizontal frustum is there to set up the angle of view of the projector (as in a camera), in simpler terms: it's width and eight

-Place and set up the omni lights as show
+Place and set up the Point lights as showed below.

 Just a hint : as "Fall off" and some other settings are the same on every lights, configure the first light and then Ctrl+D or Ctrl+drag and Drop in the tree to duplicate them.

-And before the next step, let's turn Off the volumetric parameter of theses omni lights so when we'll activate them only the Projector Light will generate a volumetric light.
-To do so, go into the Omni light Advenced parameters and....turn int off :
+And before the next step, let's turn Off the volumetric parameter of theses Point lights so when we'll activate them only the Projector Light will generate a volumetric light.
+To do so, go into the Point light Advenced parameters and....turn int off :

 As you may see, every color parameters (Diffuse / Specular / Diffuse) can be set up independently.
 Currently we set up the light to have a diffuse light intensity of 0 but we could as well simply had dis-activated the diffuse color.